No. 25 Michigan beats Nebraska 82-58 with Beilein on hand - WHIZ News

-Isaiah Livers had 18 points and 10 rebounds for Michigan, and Simpson had 10 assists.
+Isaiah Livers had 18 points and 10 rebounds for Michigan.
 Haanif Cheatham led Nebraska with 19 points.

 Teske and Simpson each won his 108th game for the Wolverines, extending the school record.
 Simpson played in his 145th game, breaking a tie with Muhammad-Ali Abdur-Rahkman for Michigan’s career lead.

 Abdur-Rahkman, who played on Michigan’s 2018 Final Four team, was also back at Crisler.
-He was shown on the video screen during the first half, and then there was a huge ovation when Beilein was put on the screen late in the half.
+He was shown on the video screen, and then there was a huge ovation when Beilein was put on the screen late in the first half.

+“That was very, very cool.
+When they showed him on the big screen, I looked up,” Teske said.
+“I give him so much credit for the past few years.
+He’s improved my game so much.”

 Beilein left Michigan after last season to coach the Cleveland Cavaliers, but he lasted less than one season with them and resigned last month.